brex-it/3dconv/README.md

 ## Documentation
-The code is really well documented and if doxygen is available on the build system an html documentation is automatically will be built in the configuration phase.
+The code is really well documented and if doxygen is available on the build system an html documentation will automatically be built in the configuration phase.
 The default location of the html files is `<build-dir>/doc`.

 ## Plugins
-On how to add plugins see [Plugins](./plugins/README.md).
+On how to add plugins see [Plugins](./doc/plugins.md).

 ## TODO
 * Write more linalg unit tests
 * Reconsider plugin system
-* After a better plugin system design use static library for testing (hopefully results in better test build time)

 ## License
 This software is distributed under the terms and conditions of the 3-Clause BSD